 - Pelvic inflammatory disease: This causes inflammation in the lower genital tract, which then spreads upwards to the cervix, uterus, fallopian tubes, and ovaries.
-In 85 percent of cases, this disease is the result of sexually transmitted bacteria (3).
+In 85% of cases, this disease is the result of sexually transmitted bacteria (3).

 - Endometriosis: The endometrial tissue lining the inside of the uterus can sometimes grow outside the womb or in the fallopian tubes.
 When this happens, it can cause a blockage.
-Up to 60 percent of women who experience painful periods have endometriosis, and it accounts for up to 30 percent of the causes of infertility (4).
+Up to 60% of women who experience painful periods have endometriosis, accounting for up to 30% of all infertility causes (4).

-- Fibroids: These non-cancerous growths affect the muscular tissue of the uterus and can grow up to a size of 7 inches or more.
-If they are near to the fallopian tubes, they can block them and cause infertility (5).
+- Fibroids: These non-cancerous growths affect the muscular tissue of the uterus and can grow to be 7 inches or more.
+If they are near the fallopian tubes, they can block them and cause infertility (5).